IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ![Edit test parameters](images/testparams.png)

-Click on **Request body parameters** and then edit the imput parameters that will be used in the test.
+Click on **Request body parameters** and then edit the input parameters that will be used in the test.

 * Set the **Client Id** to blank.
 This value will be generated by Salesforce and returned.
 * Enter a **FirstName** value.